In for a Penny

-"In for a Penny" is a song by the British rock band Slade, released in 1975 as the lead single from their sixth studio album Nobody's Fools.
-The song was written by lead vocalist Noddy Holder and bassist Jim Lea, and produced by Chas Chandler.
-It reached No. 11 in the UK, remaining in the charts for eight weeks.
+"In for a Penny" is a song by English rock band Slade, released in 1975 as the lead single from their sixth studio album, Nobody's Fools.
+The song was written by lead vocalist Noddy Holder and bassist Jim Lea, and was produced by Chas Chandler.
+It reached number 11 in the UK Singles Chart and remained in the top 50 for eight weeks.

 Background

-By 1975, Slade began to feel stale, believing they had achieved as much success in the UK and Europe as they could.
-The band and their manager Chas Chandler decided that their next career move should be to try and crack America.
-The band agreed to move to there and build a reputation for their live performances from scratch, just as they had in the UK.
+By 1975, Slade felt their success in the UK and Europe had plateaued.
+The band and their manager, Chas Chandler, decided their next career move should be to break into the American market.
+The band agreed to relocate and build a reputation for their live performances from the ground up, much like they had done in the UK.
 In between touring, the band recorded their next album, Nobody's Fools, which saw the band move towards a more "American" soul/pop sound in attempt to gain a commercial break on the American charts.
 "In for a Penny" was released as the lead single in November 1975, and reached No. 11 in the UK.